New Albany Glass Works, New Albany, Indiana (1867- c.1872)

 The New Albany Glass Works, as “W. N. Mahon & Co” continued to operate until about 1872, but eventually closed down, evidently because of increasingly poor economic conditions during the 1872-1873 time period.
 The NAGW factory property was purchased in 1874 by Washington C. DePauw and was subsequently absorbed into the Star Glass Works (established 1869).
 Star Glass continued to expand production, with more buildings being erected and better equipment introduced during the late 1870s and into the 1880s.
 Star Glass Works became known as DePauw’s American Plate Glass Works after about 1879.

 A dark red-amber quart ale-type bottle (shown) is confirmed to exist and bears the lettering “NEW ALBANY GLASS WORKS” embossed in a circle on the bottom.
+In addition, another variant of the same type of bottle is lettered “NEW ALBANY GLAS WORKS”, apparently as a result of a moldmaker’s engraving error.
+An example of that bottle sold on ebay in February of 2018.
+I don’t know which variation is more common, but both seem to be very scarce.

 I don’t know of any other bottles that can be positively attributed to this glass works, so much of their bottle and jar production was probably unmarked (not bearing the glass company name or initials), or bore only the names of the end user companies they were made for.